ksnxr/GWC_solution/README.md

 # Overview
 This repository contains our team([randomTeamName](https://www.aicrowd.com/challenges/global-wheat-challenge-2021/teams/randomTeamName))'s first place solution of the [Global Wheat Challenge 2021](https://www.aicrowd.com/challenges/global-wheat-challenge-2021). <!-- comprised of [ksnxr](https://www.aicrowd.com/participants/ksnxr) and [czz1997](https://www.aicrowd.com/participants/czz1997). -->

-Our solution is based on a customized version of [this excellent YOLOv5 repo](https://github.com/ultralytics/yolov5).
+Our solution is based on a [customized version](https://github.com/ksnxr/GWC_YOLOv5) of [this excellent YOLOv5 repo](https://github.com/ultralytics/yolov5).
-We also use pseudo labeling, model ensembling methods and out of domain validation set to boost the performance.
+We also use test-time augmentation, pseudo labeling, model ensembling methods and out of domain validation set to boost the performance.

 # Get Started
 Please first make sure you have `Python==3.7.10` installed to reproduce our result, since this is the Python version on Google Colab Pro where we ran most of our experiments.
 If you want to experiment on your own, you will need `Python>=3.6.0`.